 Financing Your Education

 The cost of tuition does not include the cost of transportation to and from school.
+Financial aid is available for those who qualify.
 Remember, grants are free; loans must be repaid!

 Quarterly or monthly payments.
 Cash, checks, and money orders, as well as American Express, Discover, Visa and Master Card charges are accepted.